danasartov/nginx-server/README.md

 # Nginx-server
-This is a project created by Dana Sartov.
+This is a project was created by Dana Sartov.

 ## How It Works
 This repo contains 3 folders: Nginx, Test and Github Action workflow.